PFeinson/smert.api/README.md

 # Google Cloud Requirements #
 ## API Setup Instructions ##
 ### I. Make sure IP Address is added to the mysql instance 'Authorized Networks' list ###

+# Node.js and React app setup
+## Download Node.js from here: 'https://nodejs.org/en/download/current/'.
+NPM will come with the installer.
+###   Currently we are using Node.js 17.4.0 and npm v 8.3.1
+## Pull mg_front_end, nafigate to the front-end directory, and run 'npm install' from the command line.
+## Run 'npm start' to start the server.
+Default local server is localhost:3000